[Note: Navel gazing about this blog and how and why I write it.]

 My one-sentence description of erisology is “the study of disagreement and intellectual difference”.
 One part of that is looking at exactly how and why public discourse is predictably terrible.
 Related but distinct is the idea that intellectual and cultural specialization is splintering societes into partially non-communicating, fractal-like structures of sub-sub-subcultures (more reading on that).
 This process has been wonderfully liberating for nonconformists, absolutely, but also alienating and nihilism-inducing.
-I wrote about it in All the World’s a Trading Zone and All the Languages Merely Pidgins, a little at the end of Reactions to Infinite Jest, and put some criticisms of intellectual specialization in both Science, the Constructionists and Reality and Mass-producing Hansons.
+I wrote about that this year in All the World’s a Trading Zone and All the Languages Merely Pidgins, a little at the end of Reactions to Infinite Jest, and put some criticisms of intellectual specialization in both Science, the Constructionists and Reality and Mass-producing Hansons.

 They both border a bigger issue I wish I was in a position to dedicate my life to.
 In order to build taller intellectual and cultural skyscrapers we need sturdy foundations and tools to effectively build on top of existing peaks.
 That means less emphasis on rule-breaking and novelty and more on constructing canons of common understanding.
 A quasi-schizophrenic world-brain with no coherent collective self to integrate its thoughts cannot do much.
-We’re limping into the future.
+So we’re limping into the future.

 A few months ago I tweeted this:

 By a knowledge logistics problem I mean that more knowledge, insight and culture is produced than ever before, and the bottleneck to what somebody more woolly-headed than me might call an “enlightened civilization” is not production volume but packaging, indexing, compression, synthesis and distribution of ideas.

 A dream of mine is that all relevant facts, models, narratives and perspectives are available to everyone at all times.
 When debate, discussion or just communication happens, everyone would know the gist of what has already been said on the topic, by anyone, ever.
-Instead of working with insights on a level comparable to carrier-pigeon tech, everyone taking part in public discourse would be equipped with state-of-the-art understanding in the same way most people in modern societies have access to the very best digital services in the world.
+Instead of working with insights on a level comparable to carrier-pigeon tech, everyone taking part in public discourse would be equipped with state-of-the-art understanding in the same way people in modern societies have access to the very best digital services in the world.